COGMLS/UtilityLibs/Libraries/VersionLib/VersionLib/README.md

 | M.m b | ❌️ | 17.5 782 | Build type number is confused with patch |
 | M.m.p b | ❌️ | 17.9.5 125 | Build number is not detected |

-## Future implementations:
+## Project components implementations:

+### Recent Implementations:

+- Support for convert `VersionStruct` to `VersionData` and vice-versa.

+### Implementations under development:

+- Add support to compare versions with build information.
+- Include the global internal Version Library data.
+- Full support for C-Style functions to better support for extern C linkage
+- Add Version Lib errors and exceptions components

+### Future Implementations:

 - Full support for extern C linkage
 - Support to identify version files by it's name
 - Support to detect Windows Metadata version information
-- Support for convert `VersionStruct` to `VersionData` and vice-versa.
-- Full support for C-Style functions to better support for extern C linkage
-- Include the global internal Version Library data.
 - Add and update all documentation for the Version Library

 ## Version Library History: